maartene/DCJam2025/docs/BACKLOG.md

 - ✅ Visualize the world

-- Win condition: reach the treasure
+- ✅ Win condition: reach the treasure

-- Lose condition: get caught???
+- Lose condition: get caught by enemies???

 - Minimap maybe?

+- More intesting maps (10 levels would be cool)

+- UI to spice stuff up

+- Sound